Vyral/mark-adams/_posts/2020-02-24-what-you-need-to-know-about-the-new-construction-process.md

 {% include youtube.html %}

-<center>Here&rsquo;s some essential information to know if you&rsquo;ve considered buying a new construction property.Here&rsquo;s some essential information to know if you&rsquo;ve considered buying a new construction property.</center>
+<center>Here&rsquo;s some essential information to know if you&rsquo;ve considered buying a new construction property.</center>

 &nbsp;